tomaskala/website/content/posts/cryptopals-set-4.md

 In this challenge we implement a length extension attack against the SHA-1 hash.
 Note that SHA-1 is now [completely broken](https://shattered.io/) and shouldn't be used in production, although this challenge focuses on a different kind of attack.

-Previously, we have implemented a simple (and broken) keyed hash as
+In the previous challenge, we implemented a simple (and broken) keyed hash as

 ```
 mac := SHA-1(K || M)
 ```

-where `K` is the secret key and `M` is the authenticated message.
+where `K` is the secret key and `M` is the message being authenticated.

 The SHA-1 works by iteratively modifying a state of 5 32-bit integers denoted `H`.
 It starts with a constant state `H`, and then iterates over 512-bit-sized batches of the message, applying `H := SHA-1-compression-function(batch, H)`.
 This way, we can feed the hash function pieces of data one at a time, only requesting the digest once we are finished.
 To ensure that the total length of the message is a multiple of 512 bits, it is padded before calculating the digest.
 The digest then becomes the latest value of the state `H`.

-Because of the iterative scheme, the hash function is vulnerable to length extension attacks.
+Because of this iterative scheme, the hash function is vulnerable to length extension attacks.
 Suppose we calculate `mac := SHA-1(K || M1)` and send it alongside the message `M1`.
 If the attacker gets hold of the MAC and the message, they can initialize a new SHA-1 hash function, set its state `H` to the captured value `mac`, and continue hashing arbitrary messages.
 All that without knowing the secret key `K`.
 They only need to recalculate the padding - it wasn't a part of the message `M`, but it was used when calculating the final state `H = mac`.

-Suppose the attacker wants to extend the message `M` with an additional block `M2`.
-Without also re-calculating the MAC, the recipient will notice that the MAC doesn't match and reject the message.
-The whole idea of using a keyed hash function and keeping the key `K` private is for an attacker not to be able to calculate the hash.
-Yet the length extension attack allows the attacker to do that without ever knowing the key.
-It works like this:
+Suppose the attacker wants to extend the message `M1` with an additional block `M2`.
+They cannot just append `M2` to `M1` and send it to the recipient, because they would immediately notice that the MAC doesn't match and reject it.
+That's the whole point of authenticating the message after all.
+The attacker thus needs to also modify the hash to the correct value for the forged message `M1 || M2`.
+They shouldn't be able to do that without knowing the secret key `K`, but the length extension attack circumvents that:

 1. Capture `(mac, M1)`.
 2. Initialize the SHA-1 hash function by setting its state `H` to `mac`.
 At this point, the hash function is set exactly as if it has just calculated `SHA-1(K || M1 || padding)`.